aspose-psd/Aspose.PSD-Reference-Tutorials/content/english/java/advanced-image-effects/add-pattern-effects/_index.md

 Before diving into the tutorial, make sure you have the following prerequisites in place:

 - Java Development Kit (JDK) installed on your system.
 - Aspose.PSD for Java library downloaded and added to your project.
-You can download it from the official [Aspose.PSD website](https://releases.aspose.com/psd/java/).
+You can download it from the [Aspose.PSD website](https://releases.aspose.com/psd/java/).

 ## Import Packages